TheSolutionDeskAndCompany/agent-brain-bootstrap/docs/ACCESSIBILITY.md

 - For non-browser clients, you can enable signing with `AGENT_SIGNING_KEY` and send:
   - `X-Agent-Timestamp: <epoch seconds>`
   - `X-Agent-Sig: <hex sha256 of "<timestamp>.<body>" with the key>`
-  - Note: Don’t embed signing keys in browser UIs; prefer a reverse proxy to sign or use token-only on trusted networks.
+  - Note: Don’t embed signing keys in browser UIs; prefer a reverse proxy to sign or use token-only on trusted networks

 ## One-tap Remote Desktop (RDP)
 Native app (recommended):
 - Install Microsoft Remote Desktop (iOS / Android).
-On Fire tablets, use Amazon Appstore version or a compatible RDP client.
+On Fire tablets, use Amazon Appstore version or a compatible RDP client
-- Tap Connect to Desktop (serves `public/rdp/desktop.rdp`) → the RD client opens and connects.
+- Tap Connect to Desktop (serves `public/rdp/desktop.rdp`) — the RD client opens and connects

 Web fallback:
 - Use a Guacamole gateway (see `docker-compose.rdp.yml`).
-Link your mobile UI to `/guac/#/client/<id>` behind a reverse proxy.
+Link your mobile UI to `/guac/#/client/<id>` behind a reverse proxy

-## In-session accessibility
+## In-session Accessibility
-- Windows: enable NVDA or JAWS for spoken UI; increase display scaling.
+- Windows: enable NVDA or JAWS for spoken UI; increase display scaling
-- Linux: enable Orca.
+- Linux: enable Orca
 - Prefer large targets and high contrast; avoid color-only cues.
-Keep audio feedback on.
+Keep audio feedback on

 ## Siri Shortcut (iPhone)
 Actions:
-1. Dictate Text (ask “What should I ask the agent?”)
+1. Dictate Text (ask "What should I ask the agent?")
-2. Get Contents of URL (POST `http://<server>:8000/api/agent`, JSON `{"input": Provided Input}`)
+2. Get Contents of URL — POST `http://<server>:8000/api/agent`, JSON `{ "input": Dictated Text }`
-3. Get Dictionary Value → `output`
+3. Get Dictionary Value — `output`
 4. Speak Text
-Phrase: “Hey Siri, Ask Agent”.
+Phrase: "Hey Siri, Ask Agent"

+Shortcut Headers (if server has a token):
+- In the "Get Contents of URL" action, expand "Show More".
+Add Header:
+  - Key: `X-Agent-Token`
+  - Value: `<your token>`
+- Body type: JSON.
+Add a field `input` with "Dictated Text"

+Note on signing:
+- If you’ve set `AGENT_SIGNING_KEY`, signing requests in a Shortcut is not ideal because you’d embed the key on device.
+Prefer a trusted reverse proxy that signs requests on behalf of the Shortcut, or use token-only and keep the API bound to localhost or VPN-limited networks

-## Fire tablet tips
+## Fire Tablet Tips
-- Use VoiceView tutorial to learn gestures.
+- Use VoiceView tutorial to learn gestures
-- If Microsoft RD Client isn’t available in Appstore, use a compatible RDP client or the web gateway.
+- If Microsoft RD Client isn’t available in Appstore, use a compatible RDP client or the web gateway